Allopurinol

 FAQs

 Initially, when you start Allopurinol, it can increase the number of gout attacks.
-Please do not stop taking Allopurinol on having an acute attack (sudden attack) of gout as it can make the attack even worse.
-Co-administration with an anti-inflammatory agent (colchicine) is recommended and slowly increasing the dose of Allopurinol.
+Please do not stop taking Allopurinol on having an acute attack (sudden attack) of gout, as it can make the attack even worse.
+Co-administration with an anti-inflammatory agent (e.g., colchicine) is recommended, and the dose of Allopurinol should be increased slowly.

-Generally, when Allopurinol is given to elderly patients (above 65 years), the dose is lowered depending upon the patient's condition.
-Also, if mention all underlining disease you suffer from which could affect Allopurinol, the dose will be adjusted accordingly by your doctor
+Generally, when Allopurinol is administered to elderly patients (aged> 65 years), the dose is reduced based on the patient’s condition.
+Also, if you mention all underlining disease you suffer from, which could affect Allopurinol, the dose will be adjusted accordingly by your doctor.

-It may take several weeks to lower the uric acid levels, before you start feeling better or notice any significant reduction in attacks of gout.
+It may take several weeks to lower uric acid levels before you begin to feel better or notice a significant reduction in gout attacks.

 Allopurinol may cause side effects such as nausea, vomiting, diarrhoea, stomach upset, or drowsiness.
 If these side effects persist or worsen, please consult your doctor.